OpenUnison/openunison-k8s-login-activedirectory/README.md

 Copy the certificate to a file on your master nodes such as ```/etc/kubernetes/pki/ou-ca.pem```

-Then add the parameters to ```/etc/kubernetes/manifests/kube-apiserver.yaml```.
+Then add the parameters to ```/etc/kubernetes/manifests/kube-apiserver.yaml``` on your master nodes using the certificate file location above.
 The kube-apiservers will automatically restart.

 ## First Login